You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 Bucharest, Romania (photo credit: Adrian Dascal)

-I really liked the city during our very short stay in 2019 with Andrew, on our way to Moldova and Transnistria.
+I really liked the city during our very short stay in 2019 with Andrew, Flytrippers’ other co-founder, on our way to Moldova and Transnistria.
+He just went back briefly during his round-the-world trip to get 1 million points and loved it once again.

 What’s more, this Eastern European country is cheaper than many others on the Old Continent.
 So it’s a great destination for travelers who want to spend less.